lasithaya/ENEX13004/source/_source/week_4/Move_it_with_custom_arm.md

 ### Srep 3 : Virtual Joints

 Virtual joints are used primarily to attach the robot to the world.
-For our robot modela we will define only one virtual joint attaching the base_link of the our robotic arm to the world world frame.
+For our robot modela we will define only one virtual joint attaching the base_link of the our robotic arm to the world  frame.
 This virtual joint represents the motion of the base of the robot in a plane.

   * Click on the Virtual Joints pane selector.
 Click on Add Virtual Joint
   * Set the joint name as "virtual_joint"